electraone/datafiles/presets/version-2/README.md

 Electra responds with the sysex message that has exactly the same format as the Preset upload messsage (see above).
 Thus a Sysex message downloaded with a preset download call can directly used to upload the preset to Electra later.

 ## Brief description of the preset JSON

+### JSON schema
+This is a WIP (work-in-progress) version of JSON schema of [Electra preset file format version 2](https://github.com/martinpavlas/electra.one/blob/master/presets/version-2/schema.json)

 ### Top level objects